tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 If you need to install any additional package for the tests, add it to the file `./backend/app/tests.dockerfile`.

-If you use GitLab CI the tests will automatically.
+If you use GitLab CI the tests will run automatically.

 ### Live development with Python Jupyter Notebooks